 Everyone wants to be on trend, that’s because we love novelty.
 Researchers have long suspected that the human brain is particularly attracted to new information.
-Novelty increase the motivation levels in our brains that stimulates us to take decisions.
+Novelty increases the motivation levels in our brains that stimulate us to take decisions.

 2. Explain Why

-We as humans beings, are always searching for answers.
-We are curious about everything around us because we need to understand every situation even when it can’t be explain.
+We as human beings are always searching for answers.
+We are curious about everything around us because we need to understand every situation even when it can’t be explained.

 3. Tell a story

-When you buy something that you really wanted or that makes you happy, you feel anxious for telling your friends or your family, right? that’s why telling stories is the way we transmit messages and it’s closely connected with the emotions.
+When you buy something that you really wanted or that makes you happy, you feel anxious about telling your friends or your family, right? that’s why telling stories is the way we transmit messages and it’s closely connected with emotions.